tony-waters/tony-waters.github.io/_posts/2015-03-28--web-components-using-angular.md

  </div>

-I'll talk through how we can create higher level components, effectively extending HTML to suit the needs of our application.
-The example above has the following constituant components:
+It has the following constituant components:

 - month-picker
 - alert-list